LearnTeachCode/mob-coding/README.md

 **Milestones:**

 - Fixed the bug where any code written in the delay between forking and editing a gist gets attributed to the wrong player.

+### 2017-04-13

+**Today's daily learning blog post: https://learningnerd.com/2017/04/13/**

+**Milestones:**

+- Fixed the bug where any code written in the delay between forking and editing a gist gets attributed to the wrong player.

+### 2017-06-21

+**Today's daily learning blog post: https://learningnerd.com/2017/06/21/**

+**Milestones:**

+- Moved some notes from this README into separate blog posts, added Table of Contents to README.
+- Fixed setup script so that it no longer overwrites the `.env` file if it already exists.

+### 2017-06-27

+**Today's daily learning blog post: https://learningnerd.com/2017/06/27/**

+**Milestones:**

+- Finally posted [a bunch of issues](https://github.com/LearnTeachCode/mob-coding/issues) for next refactoring tasks, bugs, and feature ideas.
+- Started refactoring and closed issue #1.